Summary of the Argument

 Overview of Key Arguments and Scholarly Positions

-This review examines the development of priestly theology from the Pentateuch through the prophets to the New Testament, with particular attention to Hebrews' argument that Christ is a priest "after the order of Melchizedek" (5:6; 7:1–28).
+This article examines the development of priestly theology from the Pentateuch through the prophets to the New Testament, with particular attention to Hebrews' argument that Christ is a priest "after the order of Melchizedek" (Hebrews 5:6; 7:1–28).
 The Melchizedek typology allows the author to present Christ as a priest who is superior to the Levitical priests in every respect: his priesthood is eternal, his sacrifice is once-for-all, and his ministry is in the heavenly sanctuary rather than the earthly copy.

 Critical Evaluation